 09. Update your site regularly

 A website isn’t a ‘set it and forget it’ project, especially if you’re relying on it for your business.
 Updating your website with fresh content consistently can bring your SEO ranking up with Google.
 Of course, there’s a good chance that your hotel isn’t going to grow thirty rooms overnight or dramatically change in ways that you can continuously update the website but this is why you should look into starting a blog.
 You could cover topics like: the latest travel destinations, showcase the location of your hotel or create a list of top things to do and see when visiting your hotel.
 Not sure how to get going?
-Read through this insightful guide on how to start a blog.
+Read through this insightful guide on blogging for business.